Cloud Storage Security — How Safe Is Your Data?

 By subscribing to cloud storage, you enjoy round-the-clock protection through the vendors’ security measures.
 For example, the vendor set up advanced perimeter security and automated patch updates to elevate its cloud data storage security.
 Vendors maintain high situational awareness of potential threats and respond promptly.

-Potential cloud storage security issues
+Cloud storage security issues